kiwi0fruit/sugartex/sugartex.md

    ```
    Usage: sugartex [OPTIONS] [TO]

      Reads from stdin and writes to stdout.
+Can have single argument/option only.
-     When no arguments or first arg is not from options then
+     When no args or the arg is not from options then run Pandoc SugarTeX filter
-     run Pandoc filter that iterates over math blocks.
+     that iterates over math blocks.

    Options:
      --kiwi   Same as above but with kiwi flavor,